makkus/inaugurate/README.rst

 *NO_EXEC*
     if set to true, *inaugurate* won't execute the inaugurated application after install

+*FORCE_CONDA*
+    if set to true and run as user 'root', *inaugurate* will use 'conda' (instead of system packages).
+This doesn't have any effect if used in combination with 'sudo'

 *SELF_DESTRUCT*
     if set to true, *inaugurate* will delete everything it installed in this run (under ``$HOME/.local/inaugurate``)